How Much Does Property Management Cost?

 Maintenance is a key responsibility of property managers, and it’s also a common source of added costs.

-Many companies coordinate repairs and routine upkeep on your behalf.
-In some cases, they charge a markup on vendor invoices or apply a coordination fee for arranging services.
-These fees may be calculated as a percentage of the repair cost or billed as a flat administrative fee.
+Many property management companies coordinate repairs and routine upkeep on your behalf.
+In some cases, property management companies charge a maintenance markup on vendor invoices or apply a maintenance coordination fee for arranging services.
+These maintenance fees may be calculated by the companies as a percentage of the repair cost or billed as a flat fee.

-Some companies have in-house maintenance teams, while others rely on third-party contractors.
-In either case, owners should understand how vendors are selected and whether the management company adds a markup to their services.
+Some property management companies have in-house maintenance teams, while others rely on third-party contractors.
+In either case, owners should understand how vendors are selected and whether the management company adds extra maintenance fees to their services.

-You should also ask whether you’ll be notified before repairs are made, especially for items that exceed a certain cost threshold.
+You should also ask whether you’ll be notified before rental property repairs are made, especially for maintenance items that exceed a certain cost threshold.

 Our Property Management Services